Preetam2114/Automail/README.md

 						which can work without passing any argument
    - Function Parameter:
      - subject: This argument is responsible for subject of the email.
+     - body:
-     - body: This argument is responsible for the email body the supported formats are marked below.
+       - This argument is responsible for the email body the supported formats are marked below.
          - [x] HTML TEMPLATE
          - [x] TEXT
          - [ ] FORMS (NOT TESTED)
+       - The body also supports adding name of the receiver use {name} for the places where it's needed.
      - attachment :This argument is responsible for attachment source and supports varities of file formats.
      - receivers : This argument passes the list of list careated using __csv_list__ finction.